cleanjesus/BOM-Relational-Model/README.md

 # Motorcycle Bill of Materials Database

-A relational database project in PostgreSQL for modeling a motorcycle bill of materials (BOM).
-The schema supports assembly structures, purchased components, vendor relationships, and part usage quantities, enabling structured querying of component hierarchies and assembly composition.
+A PostgreSQL project for modeling a motorcycle bill of materials (BOM) using a relational schema.
+The database supports assembly structures, purchased components, vendor relationships, and part usage quantities, enabling structured querying of component hierarchies and assembly composition.

 ## Project Structure

-- `schema/` — table definitions and relational constraints
+- `schema/tables.sql` — table definitions and relational constraints
-- `data/` — sample data population scripts
+- `data/inserts.sql` — sample data population script
-- `queries/` — SQL queries for BOM analysis and reporting
+- `Queries.sql` — SQL queries for BOM analysis and reporting

 ## Schema Overview